Ulaanbaatar Mongolia –

 Stepping out onto the Steppes

-We decide on a steppe adventure and after checking out tour operators for our night in a ger (yurt) we decide on Tourist Information Center .
+We decide on a steppe adventure and after checking out tour operators for our night in a ger (yurt) we decide on Tourist Information Centre..
 Dorjo, who mans the desk, is able to answer all our queries and the center has a catalogue of tours specifying what you will see on each, along with prices.

 Undra our guide and our driver Sanjay are outside the hotel when we emerge at 9:00 a.m.
 Petite and cheerful Undra has a good command of English.
 Off we go towards the Chinggis Khaan Statue complex at Tsonjing Boldog – 54km from Ulaanbaatar.
 Out of the city and over a few hills the steppes unfold and seemingly go on forever, sporadically dotted with gers, grazing sheep, goats and cattle, or a lone rider silhouetted against the azure sky.